Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 “The procedure was very simple and very easy and didn’t take very long.”Jennifer M, NuBody Concepts Orbera gastric balloon patient.

-Our team at NuBody Concepts Nashville hopes the following information will help you learn all you need to know about the recovery after gastric balloon surgery.
+Our teams at NuBody Concepts Nashville and Memphis hope the following information will help you learn all you need to know about the recovery after gastric balloon surgery.

 Balloon Placement & Removal: Non-Surgical Procedures